err4re/instruments/README.md

 `from instruments import yoko750`

+- then use as:

+`y = yoko750.Yoko750(...)`

+### Note

 The *pip develop mode* (`-e`) allows modifications of the source code to take effect without reinstalling.
 Reloading may be necessary after a modification of the source code (TO CHECK).
 Or use the following ipython magics before importing:

 `%load_ext autoreload`

 `%autoreload 2`

-- then use as:

-`y = yoko750.Yoko750(...)`